-Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the council with expert advice about the assumptions to be applied by the Council in estimating these values at the balance sheet date.
+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which earnings are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+This is further detailed in Note 34 to the Accounts which includes a table setting out the potential sensitivity change in assumptions on the Pension Liability.
+Hymans Robertson LLP are engaged to provide the Council with expert advice about the assumptions applied.